KfW IPEX-Bank bases the due diligence analysis of the projects it finances on internationally recognised environmental and social standards.

 The history and impact of the Equator Principles

 The Equator Principles (EP) were created in 2003.
-They have been revised twice since then, and are valid in their current form of EP III since 2013.
+They have been revised three times since then, and are valid in their current form of EP VI since November 2019.
 They can be viewed on the website of the association of banks that have adopted the Equator Principles (EP Association).
 The Equator Principles provide guidance to both borrowers and lenders on how to assess projects and how improvement measures can be incorporated into project and loan agreements.
 Every member of the EP Association makes use of the framework offered by the Equator Principles, and incorporates the Principles into their own policies.